Physical Human-Robot Interaction: A Critical Review of Safety Constraints: Introduction

 Despite the concrete recommendations provided by these standards, they contain inherent ambiguities that may lead to inconsistent risk assessments and potential underestimation of hazards \cite{kirschner2022iso}.
 This highlights a broader concern: while the standards offer quantifiable limits and operational definitions, safety in pHRI remains context-dependent, emergent, and sensitive to specific tasks and environmental conditions.
 ISO/TS 15066 provides a baseline framework whose application requires careful interpretation, as assumptions embedded in the standard may affect both safety assessments and system performance \cite{kirschner2021notion}, emphasizing the need for context-aware evaluation.
 A proper understanding is crucial not only to implement safety coherently and minimize risks but also to optimize robot performance.
 In industrial applications, the objective is to ensure that robotic systems perform their designated tasks with maximal operational efficiency while rigorously preserving human safety.
 Effective safety strategies, therefore, demand a careful balance between risk mitigation and operational efficiency: a robot should not only avoid unsafe behavior (which, according to the standards, could be trivially achieved by keeping it switched off) but must also perform its assigned tasks effectively.
 While this consideration applies broadly to all practitioners, it is particularly essential for researchers developing novel control strategies, safety frameworks, or pHRI paradigms, where a deep understanding of task-specific dynamics, robot design, and human variability is required to ensure both safe and efficient operation.

-In this perspective, the present paper aims to provide a clearer and more rigorous understanding of commonly recognized safety constraints in pHRI, focusing on how they are derived and the assumptions underlying their formulation.
-Understanding the core rationale behind the results and making these assumptions explicit is essential for correctly interpreting the standards, applying them coherently, and addressing ambiguous or underspecified situations with a critical and informed view.
-This detailed examination also provides the foundation for analyzing the constraints’ impact on both safety guarantees and robot performance, ultimately guiding the identification of informed improvements and best practices.
+In this perspective, the present paper aims to provide a clearer understanding of commonly recognized safety constraints in pHRI.
+This objective is pursued by presenting a clear, self-contained, and didactic reconstruction of the derivation process, thereby offering a coherent and unified view of the concepts and assumptions underlying their formulation, which are often presented in a fragmented manner in the literature.
+Such clarification is essential for correctly interpreting the standards, applying them consistently, and critically assessing their implications.
+It also enables a more transparent analysis of the trade-off between safety guarantees and robotic performance, ultimately supporting the identification of more informed design choices and best practices.